 The exit checklist provides a structured and practical tool to ensure all processes are completed.
 The best person to complete the checklist is usually the employee’s supervisor and should be done on the day they leave.

 What happens if you don’t have a good employee exit process?

 Implementing a sound Exit system

-Psych Press provide a structured online exit survey that effectively assesses an exiting employee's feedback.
+Psych Press provides a structured online exit survey that effectively assesses an exiting employee's feedback.
 Whilst face to face meetings can gather some emotional information, an online assessment aims to build your trend analysis information to allow you to identify areas of improvement for long term satisfaction and growth.
-Talk to a consultant on 03 9670 0590 or email email@example.com to find out more.
+Talk to a consultant on 03 9670 0590 or email firstname.lastname@example.org to find out more.